-Job Title: Child Watch Lead (Morning, Evening and Weekend Shifts Available)
+Job Title: Child Watch Lead (Morning and Weekend Shifts Available)

 Posted: August 12, 2019

 Wage Range: $11.00 per Hour for Lead Shifts / $9.86+Per Hour for Staff Shifts (Based on Experience)